I originally wrote this post for Sophia’s blog, but I loved it so much that I wanted to post it on mine as well! So without further ado:

 DO: Buy at least one book from the store.
 If I’m going to an event, I’ll probably already own that author’s books.
 That’s why I’ll wait to buy the latest at the event.
 Buying a book at the store is just proper etiquette (and sometimes required).
 It’s expensive for bookstores to bring in authors and put on events, especially for independent bookstores.
 Buying books there thanks them and lets them know that they should keep doing these events.

 DON’T: Complain about the wait if the author/store/festival allows all that author’s books to be signed.
-You’ll get your turn to meet the author and you’ll get to spend just as much time talking with her as the others.
+You’ll get your turn to meet the author and you’ll get to spend just as much time talking with them as the others.
 Complaining will only put you in a foul mood and you want to be happy!

 DO: Bring friends and family!
 I have had a great time at events with close friends or with my mom.
 I went to Yallwest last year with three close friends and it worked out well where we could each stand in a line.
 I was able to meet many more authors than I would’ve been able to because of this.